top of page

 ~ Carlos Ruiz Zafón

 The men's book club is brand new and is still growing.
 There is a sign-up sheet in the store if you are interested in joining.
-July's meeting which will be held Tuesday the 1st at 6pm.
+July's meeting will be held Thursday the 2nd at 6pm.
 This meeting will be hosted by the owner of the store.
 Greg Owens.
-The book this month is Demon Copperhead by Barbra Kingsolver.
+The book this month is Alan Opts Out by Courtney Maum.

 The synopsis: